-Sometimes though, you can get a weak spot in a wall of muscle that’s normally tight.
+Sometimes, though, you can get a weak spot in a wall of muscle that’s usually tight.
 When that happens, an organ or some other tissue can squeeze through the opening and give you a hernia.

-There are a lot of different types of hernias.
+There are many types of hernias.
 They can hurt, but most of the time, you’ll just see a bulge or lump in your belly or groin.
 And they don’t usually go away without some kind of treatment, which often means surgery.

 About 3 out of every 4 hernias are in the groin.
-There are 2 types: inguinal and femoral.
+There are two types: inguinal and femoral.

-Inguinal: Almost all groin hernias are this kind.
+Almost all groin hernias are inguinal.
 You get them when part of your intestine pushes through a weakness in the lower belly and affects an area of the groin called the inguinal canal.